This easy oven roasted spaghetti squash with broccolini is full of garlicky, gingery flavor.

 Since fall is the season of squash, there’s no better time to share with you one of my longtime favorites and how I’ve been preparing it lately.

-While with its plain exterior and pale stringy yellow flesh it may not be as glamorous as all the other winter squashes, I like to think of spaghetti squash as the little black dress of the bunch: simple but elegant enough for a special occasion and always delicious.
+While with its plain exterior and pale stringy yellow flesh spaghetti squash may not be as glamourous as all the other winter squashes, but I like to think of spaghetti squash as the little black dress of the bunch.
+It’s simple but elegant enough for a special occasion and always delicious.
+Lately I’ve been pairing my spaghetti squash with sautéed broccolini loaded up with lots of garlic and ginger for a warm and comforting meal with a bit of zing.

-Its tender angel-hair strands make it a good stand in for pasta, but it also shines in its own right, and preparing it is as easy as can be.
+Spaghetti squash’s tender angel-hair strands make it a good stand in for pasta, but it also shines in its own right, and preparing it is as easy as can be.
+The spaghetti squash strands soak up all the spicy flavors in the pan, while a sprinkle of sesame seeds adds a hint of nutty depth to the mix and dresses up the dish.
+It’s the kind of dish I’m happy to eat all year-round but most especially this time of year.

 The trick to creating long strands from spaghetti squash is to slice it crosswise into multiple rings rather than slicing the squash in half.